la-bomba-studio/hesty-contract/docs/TokenFactory.md

  @param threshold Amount to reach in order to proceed to production
  @param raiseEnd when the raise ends
  @param payType Type of dividends payment
+ @param paymentToken Token that will be charged on every investment made

 ### buyTokens